StarGazer007/smart-theme/README.md

-# travel-theme
+# Smart-Theme
-WordPress theme for travel sites
+WordPress theme that learns and adapts to your usesage